2023 Retirement Plan Limits

 - Contributions can’t exceed 100% of your income.

 - Participation in Multiple Plans: If you participate in more than one 401(k), 403(b), or SIMPLE retirement plan, the total amount you contribute (elective deferrals) to all plans can’t exceed the annual limit plus any applicable catch-up contribution.
 Deferrals to Section 457(b) plans are not subject to this restriction.
-For example, if you participate in both a 403(b) plan and a 457(b) plan, you can defer the full dollar limit to each plan — a total of $51,000 in 2022 (plus any catch-up contributions).
+For example, if you participate in both a 403(b) plan and a 457(b) plan, you can defer the full dollar limit to each plan plus any catch-up contributions.

 - 15 Years of Service Catch-up: If permitted by the plan, an employee who has at least 15 years of service with the same eligible 403(b) employer has a 403(b) elective deferral limit that is increased by up to an additional $3,000.
-The IRS provides the following example:
+This additional $3,000 15 year catch-up is separate from, and in addition to, the age 50 catch-up.

 EBS is not an accounting or law firm and the foregoing is a general summary of the rules and limitations that may apply to you.
 It is not intended to apply to all persons and situations and you should contact your tax or legal professional for advice.
 Please contact a member of the Wealth Management Group to discuss your specific situation.